Ask any Duolingo user what their favourite feature is and I guarantee most will say Duolingo stories.

 In this article, we’ll cover everything you need to know about Duolingo stories, including what they are, which languages they’re available in, how to unlock them, and why they’re so good.

 This page may contain affiliate links.
 This means that we may receive a commission for any sign-ups or purchases made, but at no extra cost to you.
 Learn more

 What are Duolingo Stories?

 Back in the day, you could also use them to practice your speaking.
 However, this feature is currently unavailable.

 How do Duolingo Stories work?

-Duolingo Stories involve at least two characters having a conversation about various (often comical) topics.
+Duolingo stories involve at least two characters having a conversation about various topics.
 Your goal is to follow along and answer questions about what they’re talking about.

 The exercises include, but aren’t limited to:

 - Multiple choice about the conversation